hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Game/Unity Setup.md

 ![l](img/UT/5.png)

+*2.* Copy both the *GameSparks API Key* and *GameSparks API Secret* into the respective fields on the Unity *Inspector* window:
+* You can click *Copy* next to the *API Key* field.
+* The API Secret is hidden by default, but you can click on the field or click *Show* to reveal the secret and then use *Copy*.

-*2.* Copy both the *GameSparks Api Key* and *GameSparks Api Secret* into the respective fields on the Unity *Inspector* window.
-Hit the *Test Configuration* button and you should see a whole load of info pop up in the dialog box, eventually including a log stating that GameSparks is available.
+*3.* Hit the *Test Configuration* button and you should see a whole load of info pop up in the dialog box, eventually including a log stating that GameSparks is available.

 Congratulations, you are now connected to your GameSparks game!